kells-SH/ben-worlds-documentation/_docs/understanding-the-desktop-editor/collaboratively-build-with-shared-asset-templates.md

+---
+title: "Collaboratively build with shared asset templates"
+category: "understanding-the-desktop-editor"
+order: 4
+description: "Learn how to use Shared Asset Templates to build in parallel and streamline your team's entire workflow"
+---

 # Collaboratively build with shared asset templates
 **Tired of merge conflicts and waiting for teammates to finish their work?* Learn how to use Shared Asset Templates to build in parallel and streamline your team's entire workflow.
 In this build-along session, *MHCP mentors PigeonNo12 and SpaceGlitterUnicorn* demonstrate a real-world process for efficient teamwork.
 You'll learn to set up templates, manage pivots, and update assets so that changes propagate seamlessly for everyone.